Volunteering

 Volunteering in Simi Valley

-Whether you are interested in volunteering with the arts, social services, environment, senior services, youth, animals—or something else altogether—there are many meaningful ways you can contribute to the community.
+If you want to volunteer in the arts, social services, the environment, senior programs, youth activities, or animal care, there are many meaningful ways to support the community.

-We are immensely grateful to the following individuals for their contributions:
+We are very grateful to the following individuals for their contributions:

 Community Volunteer of the Year